PalShraddha/Food-Hall/README.md

 # Food-Hall
-various types of food option and their prices are available
+various types of food option and their prices are available.
+Famous foods of any country.